Academics, Research, & Careers

-- GSC Outreach Grants (coordinator – Monika Avello): This program awards grants to grad students to enable them to translate their current research into community service within the USA.
+- GSC Outreach Grants (coordinator – Monika Avello): This program awards grants to students to enable them to develop their own event on academic and professional skills.

 - Dissertation Boot Camp (coordinator – Lindsay O’Brien): Three times a year, ARC holds the Dissertation Boot Camp (DBC).
 This is a 10-day-long program intended for quiet time of thesis-writing, accompanied by coffee and breakfast, and punctuated by talks on wellness, writing, etc.

 - MIT Career Fair